Vocal booth for podcasting

 - if you want broadcast quality sound, like radio

-Here is an example of a portable booth for sale at editorskeys.com.
+Here is an example of a portable booth offered by editorskeys.com.

 The microphone is placed within the semi circle that consist of several layers of sound absorbing material.

-In a cabin boot, it is easier to set up a camcorder but the background looks a bit dorky with the foam and so on, therefore you might want to cover the foam with a green screen as a background which you can replace with something more interesting by using Vlog It! or any video editor supporting chroma key.
+In a cabin boot, it is easier to set up a camcorder but the background looks a bit dorky with the foam and so on, therefore you might want to cover the foam with a green screen as a background which you can replace with something more interesting by using any video editor supporting chroma key, like Adobe AfterEffects or one of the smaller applications (type green screen video software in google to get a list).

 Now, there are several ways to get a booth.
 You can buy one, or if you are good with your hands, build one yourself.
 Building it yourself is a lot cheaper, but it is a bit of work and it won’t have the same quality as the real thing.
 However, the difference is small, so you might want to watch the video tutorial below on creating a vocal booth by David Cirino, songwriter, producer en sound engineer.
 David knows his territory and he explains everything in great detail, even what type of nails to use, so for some of you, the video may drag on a bit, but he doesn’t forget a thing and that is so great about his tutorial: